Hyperfine spectroscopy of optical-cycling transitions in singly ionized thulium: Introduction

 \subsection{Laser cooling at 450\,nm}

 When searching for a closed optical cycle through the ground state at a convenient wavelength, transitions near $450$\,nm appear to be an attractive choice.
 Transitions at $448$ and $453$\,nm connect the even-parity $22\,308.82$-cm$^{-1}$ state ($4f^{12}5d6s$, $J=4$) to the odd-parity ground and $236.95$-cm$^{-1}$ states, respectively.
-Results in the DREAM database suggest that the $22\,308.82$-cm$^{-1}$ state could also decay via an $E1$ transition at $749$\,nm to an odd-parity state at $8\,957.47$-cm$^{-1}$\,\cite{Quinet.1999, Quinet.DREAM, Palmeri.2025}.
+According to the DREAM database, the $22\,308.82$-cm$^{-1}$ state decays into an odd-parity state at $8\,957.47$-cm$^{-1}$ through an $E1$ transition at $749$\,nm with an Einstein $A$ coefficient of $14.4\cdot 10^3$\,s$^{-1}$\,\cite{Quinet.1999, Quinet.DREAM, Palmeri.2025}.
 Because this state has the same parity as the ground states, $E1$ decays back to the cooling cycle are forbidden.
 Based on the electron $g$ factor and angular momentum geometry, we estimate a lifetime of $\approx\!90$\,ms for this state, which implies the need for repumping lasers.
-In practice, however, we did not observe any evidence of population accumulating in this state.
-In contrast, we \textit{do} observe a slow population transfer, on the order of seconds, to a long-lived $4f^{12}6s^2\,{}^3\mathrm{H}_6$ state at $12\,457.29$\,cm$^{-1}$, which can be repumped with $846.31$, $1152.58$, or $1286.75$-nm light.
-These repumping wavelengths correspond to transitions to the $24\,273.20$~[$(\sfrac{7}{2},\sfrac{5}{2})_5^{\mathrm{o}}$], $21\,133.68$~[$(\sfrac{7}{2},\sfrac{5}{2})_6^{\mathrm{o}}$], and $20\,228.75$-cm$^{-1}$~[$(\sfrac{7}{2},\sfrac{3}{2})^\mathrm{o}_5$] states, respectively.
-Based on the observed HFS spectra, the $846$-nm and $1153$-nm transitions appear to be stronger repumping channels than the $1287$-nm transition.